 This would be excellent for sandwiches, with Italian foods, and with soups.

-Notes: Really almost no work.
+Notes: almost no work.
 Proof the yeast.
 Turn on the stand mixer for a few minutes.
-A couple of hand kneads.
+A couple of hands kneads.
 An hour to raise.
 Spread out on oil, flip, poke holes with your fingers, another hour to rise then 20 minutes to bake.
 Total time 2 1/2 to 3 hours

 Cold weather notes: Cooking bread in Michigan in the winter is always troublesome.
-This time I turn on my second over to it’s minimum of 170.
+This time, I turn on my second over to its minimum of 170.
 I let it heat to that and turned it off.
 When I put the dough in, I left the door open for about 30 seconds.
 This worked very well.

 Then poke holes in the dough.
 Make these all the way through the dough.

 Cover and let rise in a warm spot for about one hour.
 Sprinkle top with kosher salt just before baking.

 July 16, 2016